t-dx-io/xtz-lib-go/README.md

 It monitors the Tezos blockchain and store relevant transactions in a datastore.
 It contains the following packages:
-* `client`: handle the interactions with the Tezos node.
+* `client`: handle the interactions with a Tezos node.
 * `job`: jobs that are scheduled periodically.
-The `block-fetcher` fetches and processes new Tezos blocks and the `broadcaster` job manages reliable broadcast.
+The `block-fetcher` fetches and processes new Tezos blocks and the `broadcaster` job handles reliable broadcast.
 * `model`: data model.
 * `store`: datastore.